 In other words, the more data channels your modem has, the more speed the ISP can push to your home (if you have purchased the fastest speed tier from your ISP).

 The chart below explains the speeds for each channel tier.

 |10 Gbps or 10,000 Mbps|

 ISPs use the data channels of the modem to deliver the internet to your home.
 The internet is like a highway and bottlenecks and slows during peak hours.
 However, having more lanes of traffic or data channels allows you to avoid congestion and keeps your full download speeds going.

 Data Over Cable Service Interface Specification (DOCSIS) allows for the transporting of data over a coaxial cable (internet service).

 The most widely used format by cable internet providers remains DOCSIS 3.0.
-Most ISPs support DOCSIS 3.1, although many neighborhoods may have to wait years before DOCSIS 3.1 capability reaches them.
+Most ISPs support DOCSIS 3.1, although some neighborhoods may have to wait years before DOCSIS 3.1 capability reaches them.

 The main difference between DOCSIS 3.0 and 3.1 is the capable speeds.
-Comcast states that a DOCSIS 3.0 32×8 channel modem will reach actual speeds of about 650 to 700 Mbps on their network.
-While a DOCSIS 3.1 32×8 channel modem will achieve a speed of 1000 Mbps or 1 Gbps.
-You will see at least a 30% speed boost over the older technology, if the ISP offers gigabit internet.
+Comcast states that a DOCSIS 3.0 32×8 channel modem will reach actual speeds of about 935 Mbps on their network.
+While a DOCSIS 3.1 modem will achieve a speed of 1000 Mbps or 1 Gbps or faster.
+If you want speeds in excess of 1 Gbps (for future-proofing), you need a DOCSIS 3.1 modem.

 DOCSIS 3.1 features backwards compatibility with a DOCSIS 3.0 network.
 So, if your ISP has not yet upgraded to DOCSIS 3.1, a DOCSIS 3.1 modem will still function on a DOCSIS 3.0 network.